JstrJestee/JstrJestee/README.md

---Historical or fictional, the role of a jester is to blur the line between comedy and truth, otherwise what's the point of giving him a motley and bells.
+--Historical or fictional, the role of a jester is to blur the line between comedy and truth, otherwise what's the point of giving making them wear a motley and bells.
 I'm looking at you, Fizzarolli Helluva Boss.
 L jester design.--
 <p align="center">
   <img src="https://github.com/user-attachments/assets/6ae160c5-c9ed-4646-8e31-ac016580d074" width="30000"/>
 </p>